ViacomCBS fires Nick Cannon, citing 'hateful speech' in podcast

 On the podcast, Griffin made the unsubstantiated claim often asserted by hate groups that Jews control the music industry and the media.
 Cannon responded to Griffin's comments, saying: "You're just saying what you're saying, you're speaking facts."

-In a statement Viacom said its executives spoke with Cannon about his comments on the podcast, which it said "promoted hateful speech and spread anti-Semitic conspiracy theories" and were available on both Cannon's YouTube channel and Spotify.
+In a statement, Viacom said its executives spoke with Cannon about his comments on the podcast, which it said "promoted hateful speech and spread anti-Semitic conspiracy theories."

 "While we support ongoing education and dialogue in the fight against bigotry, we are deeply troubled that Nick has failed to acknowledge or apologize for perpetuating anti-Semitism, and we are terminating our relationship with him," ViacomCBS spokesman Justin Dini said in the statement.